-As you may gathered by our increased posts, the past few weeks have been immensely fun and extremely busy.
+As you may gather by our increased posts, the past few weeks have been immensely fun and extremely busy.
 On Sunday morning we awoke to find that we had no plans!
 The family visitors were already on the road, and the calendar was blank.
 What a blessing!
-We decided to take a little time off for ourselves, and enjoy a little free time together.
+We decided to take a little time off for ourselves and enjoy a little free time together.
 We took the top off the Wrangler and hit the road heading south with no particular destination.

 It’s easy when you live in Castle Rock and work in Denver to forget about all the fun stuff there is to do just south of us in the Colorado Springs area.
 While my cousin Geoff was in town we made the trip to Pikes Peak and Garden of the Gods, and I remembered just how much there is to do in The Springs.
 After taking the long route down Highway 83 up towards the Air Force Academy, we finally ended up in Old Colorado City, a national historic district within Colorado Springs.
 With cute shops, parks and several bars and restaurants, this was the perfect place to begin wasting away our Sunday afternoon.
 We had lunch at Thunder and Buttons, because with a name like Thunder and Buttons, we knew there had to be a story.
 There was, and after hearing about the wild and crazy history of this bar we stuck around for some elk chili nachos and a few pints of New Belgium Brewery’s Rolle Bolle.
 Before too long we had devised a plan to visit a few more local breweries just down the road in Woodland Park, and off we went…